Yatra (2019 film)

-Yatra, also marketed as YSR: Yatra, is a 2019 Indian Telugu-language biographical film starring Mammootty as Y. S. Rajasekhara Reddy.
-Directed by Mahi V Raghav, the film is based on padayatra of Reddy who served as Chief Minister of Andhra Pradesh from May 2004 to June 2009 representing Indian National Congress.
-The film is produced by Vijay Chilla, Shashi Devi Reddy under 70mm Entertainments and music composed by K. Principal photography commenced on 20 June 2018 in Hyderabad.
+Yatra, also marketed as YSR: Yatra, is a 2019 Indian Telugu-language biographical political drama film directed by Mahi V Raghav.
+The film stars Mammootty as Y. S. Rajasekhara Reddy and is based on the padayatra of Reddy, who served as Chief Minister of Andhra Pradesh from May 2004 to June 2009 representing Indian National Congress.

+The film is produced by Vijay Chilla, Shashi Devi Reddy under 70mm Entertainments.
+The music was composed by K with cinematography by Sathyan Sooryan and editing by A. Sreekar Prasad.
+Principal photography commenced on 20 June 2018 in Hyderabad.

 The film was released on 8 February 2019 alongside dubbed versions in Malayalam and Tamil.
-Despite receiving critical acclaim, the film did not perform commercially.
+Despite receiving critical acclaim, the film did not perform well commercially.

 Plot

-The plot of Yatra unfolds as a retrospective narrative, with Mahi V. Raghav directing the film in a biopic format.
+The plot of Yatra unfolds as a retrospective narrative, with Mahi V. Raghav directing the film as a biopic.
 The story revolves around YSR's ambitious political career, his strong connection with the masses, and his vision for improving the lives of the people of Andhra Pradesh.
 YSR is depicted as a charismatic and compassionate leader who implemented numerous welfare programs and policies that endeared him to the common people.

-The film also delves into the political challenges and obstacles faced by YSR during his tenure as the Chief Minister, including his tireless efforts to address issues such as healthcare, education, and the welfare of the underprivileged.
+The film also delves into the political challenges and obstacles YSR faced during his tenure as the Chief Minister, including his tireless efforts to address issues such as healthcare, education, and the welfare of the underprivileged.
 Yatra portrays YSR's famous Padayatra, a massive foot journey he undertook across the state to connect with the people and understand their problems better.

 The narrative of Yatra takes the audience through YSR's personal and political struggles, his interactions with various individuals, and the pivotal moments that shaped his political career.
 The film showcases his determination, leadership qualities, and the deep-rooted support he enjoyed from the people.

 The climax of the film is centered around the tragic helicopter crash that claimed YSR's life, leaving the entire state in shock and mourning.
 It highlights the outpouring of grief and the unity of the people as they come together to pay their respects to their beloved leader.